 Companies within financial services, mining, manufacturing, travel, retail, e-commerce, SaaS application vendors and many more using BlockApps STRATO to build Blockchain applications.

-Ethereum is a blockchain based distributed computing platform, featuring smart contract functionality.
-It provides a decentralized virtual machine, the Ethereum Virtual Machine (EVM), that can trustlessly execute peer-to-peer contracts.
+Ethereum is a blockchain based distributed computing platform, based on smart contract functionality.
+It provides the Ethereum Virtual Machine (EVM), that can trustlessly execute peer-to-peer contracts across a decentralized network.

-BlockApps is a blockchain software development company.
+BlockApps is the world’s first Blockchain-as-a-Service company with customers ranging from Startups to Fortune 500 organizations, including John Hancock, Minsheng Insurance and BHP Billiton.
+Our mission is to drive the adoption of blockchain technology through our platform, BlockApps STRATO.
 BlockApps STRATO is an extension of Ethereum, an open source Blockchain standard, to make it easy for developers to create applications in hours.

 How is Blockapps different to development platforms like IBM Hyperledger, R3 or Chain?